BardicDefense/purple-hack/README.md

   half the spell slots of a mage of your same Level (rounded down, to a minimum of 1 slot).
 You start with a spellbook and spells the same way a mage does, but no schools or spells are automatically acquired through gaining Levels.

 - **Hordeslayer**: If you kill an opponent with an attack, you can immediately make a bonus attack of the same kind (melee or ranged).
 You can make a maximum number of melee bonus attacks per round equal to your Level, and a maximum number of missile bonus attacks equal to your number of name Levels plus 1.

 - **Smiter**: Once per combat encounter, you can declare a smite after you score a hit, melee or ranged, which doubles the number of damage dice rolled.
 If a smite was announced on a critical hit, the extra weapon dice do not automatically deal maximum damage.

 - **Knight**: You swear fealty to a noble house; your knighthood may be revoked if you displease or dishonour your liege (it may be possible to regain said favour and knighthood status by performing a special quest).
 You follow a code of chivalry (honour, service, glory, protecting the weak, and uphold the hierarchy).
 You gain a +1 Attack bonus when mounted and a +2 to Saving Throws against magic and effects that cause fear.
-You are a "squire" until 3rd Level, whereupon you are knighted.
+You are a “squire” until 3rd Level, whereupon you are knighted.
 Once knighted, you and companions for whom you vouch earn rights of hospitality and aid from nobles and friendly knights (you are also expected to extend such hospitality in kind), and you gain a +2 bonus